 5. Paternal leave

-Parental leave is a right of the employee regarding the employer who usually does their work in Germany, as well as for employees who work abroad, if the employment relationship is subject to German law.
 With parental leave you can interrupt your employment or shorten your working hours to look after your child.
+Parental leave is a right of the employee in relation to the employer if they usually carry out their work in Germany, as well as for employees who work abroad, if the employment relationship is subject to German law.
 If you take parental leave, you are released from work.
 You do not receive any wages.
 However, you can receive parental allowance during the period under the above conditions.

 Please note: You cannot be dismissed during parental leave.
 The employment relationship is only suspended and you are entitled to return to your job.